Pitchfork (website): 2006–2010: expanding operations

-2010–2014: Diversification, declining influence and sister publications
+2010–2014: diversification, declining influence and sister publications

 The influence of Pitchfork on music careers declined around the turn of the decade, as streaming and social media fractured audiences and reduced the need for gatekeepers.
-Streaming services began to fulfill Pitchfork's function of helping new artists find audiences, and independent music criticism moved to podcasts and YouTube.
+Streaming services began to fulfill Pitchforks function of helping new artists find audiences, and independent music criticism moved to podcasts and YouTube.
 Declining music industry revenues reduced advertising spending, and Pitchfork faced competition from advertisers such as Facebook.
-According to the Los Angeles Times, "The internet era that birthed Pitchfork's blend of saucy writing, outre tastes and massive popularity [was] by and large over."
+According to the Los Angeles Times, "The internet era that birthed Pitchforks blend of saucy writing, outre tastes and massive popularity [was] by and large over."

 Over the following decade, Pitchfork shifted its editorial range and style.
 It began running news and features alongside reviews, coming to resemble a more conventional music publication.
 It also diversified from indie rock to cover mainstream music including pop, rap and metal, and began covering issues of gender, race and identity in music, influenced by movements such as poptimism, MeToo and Black Lives Matter.
 Schreiber said that "our tastes broadened with age and experience", and that Pitchfork could make a difference to social causes.
 Its reviews also became less critical and its writers made fewer pitches for negative reviews, especially for artists with large fanbases.
-In 2025, Schreiber said Pitchfork had been suffering an "identity crisis".
+Schreiber later said Pitchfork had been suffering an "identity crisis".

 In July 2010, Pitchfork launched Altered Zones, a blog aggregator devoted to underground and DIY music.
 In 2011, Pitchfork relocated to Brooklyn, New York.
 On May 21, Pitchfork announced a partnership with the website Kill Screen, in which Pitchfork would publish some of their articles.
 Altered Zones closed on November 30.
 On December 26, 2012, Pitchfork launched Nothing Major, a website that covered visual arts, which closed in October 2013.
 Pitchfork launched a film website, The Dissolve, in 2013.
 It closed in 2015, citing "financial challenges".
 In 2017, Kaskie said he remained proud of The Dissolve and that it was "a huge success from the creative and editorial, design and everything else".